 These two different quotations are only a beginning.
 Much more could be said, and the Lord willing, will be said by this writer in the next issue of this paper along this same line.
-Liberalism is a dangerous trend, and will not only take us away from the "faith self.
-(All quotations and their source will be gladly
+Liberalism is a dangerous trend, and will not only take us away from the "faith once delivered" but into the ranks of sectarianism itself.
+(All quotations and their source will be gladly given upon reguest.)-RFW